peazntandcitizn/m2-singbook/README.md

 ```
 /Applications/Macaulay2-1.*/share/Macaulay2
 ```
-and then install from within a Macaualay2 session
+and then install from within a Macaualay2 session run
 ```
 installPackage "SingularExamples"
 viewHelp "SingularExamples"